 Some JDBC drivers return schema information from the result set generated by getTables() (for example), but are unable to handle SQL that contains the schema information in table and column specifications.

-This attribute is selected by default, but clearing it will result in schema information being returned to the ODBC application, allowing it to assemble the relevant SQL.
+The default for With Schema is ON (1).
+When OFF (i.e. set to 0 or unchecked), schema information is returned to the ODBC application, allowing it to assemble the relevant SQL.